In Reception we have two classes where Mrs Williams (RJW) and Miss Jolley (RLJ) are Class Teachers.

 A snack of fresh fruit and a carton of milk is available every morning break for children up to the age of five.
 A hot school meal or a sandwich lunch bag (known in school as a Cat Bag) is available as part of the Universal Free School Meals programme.
 Please provide a packed lunch for your child if s/he would prefer not to have a school dinner.

 Our daily English sessions focus on early reading and writing skills as well as helping to foster a love of books and stories.
-We also believe effective communication skills are a vital part of learning to read and write and follow a ‘Talk 4 Writing’ approach which allows the children to develop their ability to structure their own story telling whilst also answering questions and discussing the characters, setting and events of a story.
-A further explanation of talk 4 writing can be found here https://www.talk4writing.co.uk/about/
+We also believe effective communication skills are a vital part of learning to read and write and follow the ‘Pathways to writing’ approach which allows the children to build prewriting skills alongside phonics to work towards independently writing a sentence.

-Our maths sessions focus on establishing a good understanding of numbers, the children learn through a variety of practical activities, number games, songs and rhymes.
+Our maths sessions focus on establishing a good understanding of numbers following the Power maths scheme, the children learn through a variety of practical activities, number games, songs and rhymes.
 The children are then encouraged to observe how these mathematical skills are often used in their play.
 As well as numbers, vocabulary and understanding of other mathematical concepts such as measurement, time, shape and pattern are also developed through hands on learning opportunities.